 The medications in PrEP prevent HIV from spreading within the body; however, if you do not take PrEP daily, there may not be enough medication in your bloodstream to work properly.
 Truvada, the brand name for PrEP, contains two active medications: tenofovir and emtricitabine.

 These medications temporarily occupy the body's T cells, which are part of the adaptive immune system.
 HIV attacks human T cells, so if there is enough PrEP in the body at the time of infection, the spread of HIV can be stopped from establishing a permanent infection.

 PrEP may be a good option for you if:

-When taken correctly (once per day), PrEP is shown to be very effective at preventing HIV.
-There are studies that demonstrate that PrEP reduces the risk of getting HIV from sex by 99% when taken daily.
+When taken correctly (once per day), PrEP is very effective at preventing HIV.
+Some studies demonstrate that PrEP reduces the risk of getting HIV from sex by 99% when taken daily.
 It is important to note that PrEP does not protect against other STDs and only protects against HIV.

 How can I get PrEP with private insurance?